Utilizing Yoga To Help With Back Pain?

 The Sphinx

-Inspired by the famous Greek mythical statue, the Sphinx involves a slight back-bend.
+Inspired by the famous Greek mythical statue, Sphinx involves a slight back-bend.
 In fact, it’s been called “the infant of back bends“.
 A great beginner friendly pose, perfect as a preparatory pose or rest pose.
 It offers a great stretch for your chest, shoulders and core.
-It also helps strengthen the all important, spine.
+It also helps strengthen the spine.

 The first step is to lie on your stomach, then extend your legs behind you, then arch your back by pressing into the ground with your forearms.

-During the Sphinx pose, your gluteal muscles, trapezius, erector spinae, latissimus dorsi, and pectoralis major are all activated.
+During Sphinx pose, your gluteal muscles, trapezius, erector spinae, latissimus dorsi, and pectoralis major are all activated.

 The Reclined Pigeon